UbiquityRobotics/learn/quick_start/logitech.markdown

 	/ubiquity_velocity_controller/cmd_vel
 	/ubiquity_velocity_controller/odom

 Shows everything is running.
-You now can use the controller to drive the robot.
+You now should be able use the controller to drive the robot.